Free Software Foundation anti-Windows campaigns: BadVista

 BadVista was a campaign by the Free Software Foundation to oppose adoption of Microsoft Windows Vista and promote free software alternatives.
 It aimed to encourage the media to make free software part of their agenda.

-The campaign was initiated on December 15, 2006 with aims to expose what it views as the harms inflicted on computer users by Microsoft Windows Vista and its embedded digital rights management, as well as providing a user-friendly gateway to free software alternatives.
+The campaign was initiated on December 15, 2006 with aims to expose what it views as the harms inflicted on computer users by Microsoft Windows Vista and its embedded digital rights management (DRM), as well as providing a user-friendly gateway to free software alternatives.

 BadVista activists teamed up with Defective by Design members on a Vista launch party on January 30, 2007 at Times Square.
 Protesters in hazmat suits held their signs explaining the restrictions Vista may impose on computer users.

 The campaign ended on January 8, 2009, when "victory" was declared after Microsoft released its Windows 7 Beta.

 This victory claim was based on the tepid adoption of Vista, compared to those sticking with the less-DRM infused Windows XP or moving to the FSF-defined less restrictive Mac OS X or largely free Linux or FreeBSD.
 A minority of Linux distros are recognized as completely free, however like kFreeBSD vanilla Linux kernel contains binary blob device drivers.
 This is solved by Linux-libre.